ibm-cloud-docs/account/catalog-add-private.md

 1. Go to **Manage** > **Catalogs** in the {{site.data.keyword.cloud_notm}} console, and click **Create a catalog**.
 1. Enter a name and description of your catalog.
 1. Select to exclude or include all products in the {{site.data.keyword.cloud_notm}} catalog in your private catalog.
-For more information about how this affects what products are visible in the catalog, see [Managing catalog settings](/docs/account?topic=account-filter-account&interface=ui).
+For more information about how this affects visibility in the catalog, see [Managing catalog settings](/docs/account?topic=account-filter-account&interface=ui).
 1. Click **Create**.

 ## Importing software to your private catalog
 {: #add-public-repo}
 {: ui}